schliepk/UMM_CSCI_4453_Lab_3/README.md

 ### Some simple tables

+As this is Lab 3 don't forget to create your Lab03 schema to house your tables.

 Let's create a table called `master` that will keep track of each transactions on a global level.
 You should make it with the following fields:

 field    | data-type      | notes